-There are a lot of terms and jargon that get thrown around related to AI, but understanding these terms and a little about the history of how AI has developed up to now goes a long way in equipping users to make ethical decisions regarding AI use.
-Expect to see a number of professional learning materials and opportunities throughout the year from the RCSS Professional Learning Department and your school's digital learning specialist.
+There are a lot of terms and jargon related to AI.
+Understanding these terms and a little about the history of how AI has developed up to now goes a long way in equipping users to make ethical decisions regarding AI use.
+Expect to see professional learning materials and opportunities throughout the year from the RCSS Professional Learning Department and your school's digital learning specialist.

-In the meantime, you can find a glossary of common terms associated with AI at the back of this document.
-The Department of Professional Learning has also published a series of short AI related videos as part of its Digital Learning Guide - use the QR code to the right to access.
+In the meantime, a glossary of common terms associated with AI can be found at the back of this document.
+The Department of Professional Learning has published a series of short AI related videos as part of its Digital Learning Guide - use the QR code to the right to access.